-Dr. Nickol Finch has been providing exceptional care for wildlife and exotic pets at Washington State University’s Veterinary Teaching Hospital for more than two decades.
+Dr. Nickol Finch has been providing exceptional care for wildlife and exotic pets at WSU’s Veterinary Teaching Hospital for more than two decades.

 She graduated from WSU’s Doctor of Veterinary Medicine program in 2001 and joined the teaching hospital’s team soon after.
 In 2011, she was promoted to the head of the hospital’s Exotics and Wildlife Department.